Roadside Drug Testing

 - you’re unfit to do so because you’re on legal or illegal drugs

 - you have certain levels of illegal drugs in your blood (even if they haven’t affected your driving)

 The police can make you do a ‘field impairment assessment’ and use a roadside drug kit to screen for cannabis and cocaine.
 If they think you are unfit to drive because of taking drugs, you’ll be arrested and will have to take a blood or urine test at a police station.
 You could be charged with a crime if the test shows you have taken drugs.

 Visit the government website for more information on the UK Drug Driving law.

-The Alere DDS2 is available in a range of languages and is currently being used or evaluated by police forces in a number of countries including Australia, United States, Canada, Republic of Ireland, Italy, Spain, Germany, Belgium, Poland, Czech Republic, Slovakia, Singapore, Saudi Arabia and Vietnam.
+The SoToxa™ Mobile Test System is available in a range of languages and is currently being used or evaluated by police forces in a number of countries including United States, Canada, England, Italy, Spain, Germany, Belgium, Poland, Saudi Arabia and Vietnam.